day8/re-frame/docs/CodeWalkthrough.md

 ## Or Use The Online Interactive Version

 >  Note: an online, interactive version of this tutorial page is [available here](http://blog.klipse.tech/clojure/2019/02/17/reframe-tutorial.html).
 It powered by [the wonderful Klipse](https://github.com/viebel/klipse).<br>
-> Warning: it can take about 45 seconds to load this page (the interactiveity is achieved by loading a full clojurescript compiler into the broaswer).
-And, in the unlikely event of it not working, try disabling your adblocker.
+> Warning: it can take about 45 seconds to load this page (the interactive part is achieved by loading a full clojurescript compiler into the broswer). <br>
+> Troubleshooting: in the unlikely event of it not working, try disabling your adblocker.

 ## Namespace